top of page

 He references a "wall of separation" between the church and the state to illustrate his point.

-Arguably, the idea of the separation of Church and State originally comes from the Bible.
-Many Christians hold that the Bible recognises different unique “units” of government, including family government, civil (political) authority and the internal Christian Church structure.
+The idea of the separation of Church and State originally comes from the Bible.
+Many Christians believe that the Bible recognises different unique “units” of government, including family government, civil (political) authority, and the internal structure of the Christian Church.

 There are two ways that Christians speak of the 'Church', and both have their roots in the Bible.

-Firstly, in the New Testament, the Church is called Jesus’ Body and Bride.
-On this understanding, the Church is a worldwide collection of Christians – of those who follow Jesus.
+Firstly, in the New Testament, the Church is referred to as Jesus’ "Body" and "Bride".
+On this understanding, the Church is a worldwide collection of Christians—of those who follow Jesus.

-It appears that it is also this second definition of the word 'Church' that is used in the phrase, "the separation of church and state".
+It appears that this second definition of the word 'Church' is also the one being used in the phrase, "the separation of church and state".
 Hence, the term was originally referring to a separation between the institutions of the Church and the State.
 This is consistent with the Biblical understanding of the separation.

 Similarly, the separation Thomas Jefferson speaks of addresses the association between the institutions of Church and State, not between Christians and the Government.